scribd/scribd.github.io/_posts/2020-02-19-modernizing-an-old-data-pipeline.md

 **Ownership:** Today, we have dedicated engineers keeping eyes on nightly runs to notify workflow owners if anything goes wrong.
 The web UI doesn't some of the common maintenance actions like killing a running tasks.
-This, combined with lack of builtin monitoring and alerting support within the orchestration system, means even if workflow owners want to take full ownership of their tasks, there is no easy way to accomplish it.
+This, combined with lack of built-in monitoring and alerting support within the orchestration system, means even if workflow owners want to take full ownership of their tasks, there is no easy way to accomplish it.
 We need to flip this around and empower workflow owners to take care of their own tasks end to end.
 This is the